 Tinto de Verano Variations

-When ordering Tinto de Verano at a bar or when making one at home, here are your two options:
+When ordering Tinto de Verano at a bar or when making one at home, you can choose between two options:

-- Tinto de Verano con Limón – This is the classic Tinto de Verano recipe consisting of red wine and lemon Fanta or any brand of lemon-flavoured soda.
+- Tinto de Verano con Limón – This is the classic Tinto de Verano recipe consisting of red wine and lemon Fanta or any brand of lemon-flavored soda.